 A beard can be telling about someone’s personality, style, and hygiene.
 Many consider it an extension of theirself.
 Short beards include simple and trim lengths or lavish and ornate styles, such as Seneca Crane’s epic beard from The Hunger Games.

 Short beard styles include any facial hair look that’s trimmed around the mouth, chin, and jawline.
-These looks include stubble, goatees, anchor or Van Dyke beards, Balbo or Tony Stark beard, and close-cropped mustaches.
+These looks include stubble, goatees, anchor or Van Dyke beards, Balbo beard, Tony Stark beard, and close-cropped mustaches.

 Here are the short beards trending today.
 Scroll below for expert styling tips and videos.